izqalan/izqalan/README.md

 > This is the place where I opensource for clout

 - 💬 Ping me if you're hiring Javascript/NodeJs/React dev
-- Sometimes I write C# .NET and UE4 application
+- Occasionally I write C# .NET and UE4 application

 📊 **This week I spent my time on**
 <!--START_SECTION:waka-->